redox-os/website/content/news/this-week-in-redox-32.md

 Hello there!
 Welcome to another issue of TWiR!

-This week [@jackpot51](https://github.com/jackpot51) surprised us by sharing this on the IRC channel:
+This week [@jackpot51](https://github.com/jackpot51) surprised us by sharing this on the Mattermost channel:

 ![cargo on Redox](https://chat.redox-os.org/files/qnmgh4pcefdg5xs1uda9ekby7a/public?h=O9WYJaxO_3GjDPRTDIhAUdK5KPH8UWRFOwo7TOnHNvs)